jpouellet/MacPorts/README.md

-These are some [MacPorts] I maintain, in various states of being updated.
+These are some [MacPorts] I maintain(ed), in various states of being updated.
 [MacPorts]: https://www.macports.org/